 Anyone who takes a motorcycle out on the road is at a higher risk, as motorcyclists are likely to develop more serious injuries than those in cars, following a collision.

 They’re incidents where motorcycles are involved in crashes on the road with another vehicle.
-A number of injuries often occur as the result, some of the most common being:
+A number of injuries often occur as a result, some of the most common being:

 - Whiplash, coming from a sudden jolt

 - Burns from skidding on the road surface

 As motorcyclists’ bodies are more exposed at the point of collision, the likelihood and variety of potential injuries goes up.

 Who can I claim against?

 As with other road traffic accidents, the driver causing the crash is usually at fault.
 If they have insurance, you can claim against them directly.
 If not, you should go through the Motor Insurance Bureau, who are a third party which tries to get money from uninsured drivers to compensate you.